Justintime50/styles/README.md

 * Use Black for formatting (passing the `--skip-string-normalization` and `--line-length 120` options)
     * Use other methods to ensure `Black` plays nicely with `Flake8` and `iSort`
 * You can’t kill threads easily in Python, keep this in mind when playing with concurrency
+* Do not define raw paths, you must use the `os.path.join()` function as this will automatically build the paths for you depending on what OS you're on (eg: slashes on Windows)

 ### Ruby